 Metz by night

-Make sure you don’t forget to walk through Place de la Comédie, located on an island where you can see one of the best sights of Metz’ illuminations: the Cathedral, the opera-theatre and the Temple Neuf.
+Make sure you don’t forget to walk through Place de la Comédie, located on an island where you can see one of the best sights of the illuminations: the Cathedral, the opera theatre and the Temple-Neuf.

-The Temple Neuf and its surrounding garden become a spectacular sight at night as it is lit with great care, giving this site a mysterious atmosphere from olden times.
+The Temple-Neuf and its surrounding garden become a spectacular sight at night as it is lit with great care, giving this site a mysterious atmosphere from olden times.

-Metz recently won the National Grand Prix for Lighting awarded by the National Academy of Street Arts.
+The town recently won the National Grand Prix for Lighting awarded by the National Academy of Street Arts.